caBrer24/and101-project6-superheroV3/README.md

 The following REQUIRED features are completed:

 - [x] Make an API call to an API of your choice using AsyncHTTPClient
-- [x] Display at least three (3) pieces of data for each API entry retrieved
+- [x] Implement a RecyclerView to display a list of entries from the API
-- [x] A working Button requests a new API entry and updates the data displayed
+- [x] Display at least three (3) pieces of data for each RecyclerView item

 The following STRETCH features are implemented:

-- [ ] Add a query to the API request
+- [ ] Add a UI element for the user to interact with API further
-  - The query I added is **FILL IN HERE**
+- [x] Show a `Toast` or `Snackbar` when an item is clicked
-- [ ] Build a UI to allow users to add that query
+- [ ] Add item dividers with `DividerItemDecoration`

 ## API Choice